 Blenheim Bursary Boost for Local Good Causes

-A number of local charities and good causes are set to benefit from a £50,000 charity and community bursary set up by Blenheim.
+A total of 20 local charities, organisations and good causes are set to benefit from a £50,000 charity and community bursary set up by Blenheim.

-“We’re proud to be able to provide funding to local charity and community projects and the bursary allows us to learn about the great work people are doing and support the positive impact it’s having,” she added.
+“We’re proud to be able to provide funding to local charity and community projects and the bursary enables us to highlight the great work people are doing and support the positive impact it’s having,” she added.

-- To find out more about the bursary scheme, and to apply, go to https://www.blenheim.org/community/charity-community-bursary/
+To find out more about the bursary scheme, and to download application forms for 2022, go to www.blenheim.org/community/charity-community-bursary/